aahlenst/virtomate/docs/man/virtomate-pool-list.rst

 -----------
 :program:`virtomate pool-list` lists *all* storage pools.

-The returned JSON message has the following structure:
+The returned JSON message is a list of :class:`virtomate.pool.PoolDescriptor`:

 .. autoclass:: virtomate.pool.PoolDescriptor
    :members: